Fellowships & Scholarships

 Students are not eligible to apply for a PEAK Fellowship for work to be conducted while they are on Co-op.

 PEAK Fellowships are not able to support Co-op projects.
 PEAK funding is designed to support experiential learning opportunities beyond Co-op.
-For funding related to your Co-op, we recommend contacting your college’s Co-op office to explore available resource.
+For funding related to your Co-op, we recommend contacting your college’s Co-op office to explore available resources.

 If your proposal is for work unrelated to your Co-op, but conducted during a fellowship cycle within which you will be on Co-op, please apply for a future PEAK cycle that falls outside of your time on Co-op.